adobe/orc/README.md

 - `_orc-config`

 If found, many switches can control ORC's logic.
 Please see the `_orc_config` in the repository for examples.
+ORC will prefer `.orc-config` so it's simple to copy the original `_orc_config` and change values locally in the `.orc-config`.

 ## Output